 The design consists of a spring collection box to collect the spring water, subgrade piping to convey the water to the carbon filter, and piping to convey the treated water to the discharge point.
-To preserve the small wetland area associated with this spring, the treated spring water will be discharged to the surface within the existing wetland area.
+To preserve the

 The proposed carbon filter consists of a subgrade vault containing two activated carbon canisters, each with approximately 45 lb of activated carbon.
 A similar unit was installed and is operating at Martin Spring.
 Flow through the two canisters is in parallel and is activated by a float valve within each canister.
 For proper function, a minimum hydraulic head of 1.5 ft is required across the unit.
 The carbon filter is a commercially available unit.